mottensmann/GCalignR/README.md

 meinolf.ottensmann\[at\]web.de

 *Also I´m happy to provide help if you can´t get it to work.
 Usually it is easy to solve small problems.
-However, in order to simplifiy this process please send a short describton of the problem along with the code you have been using as a script file (.R) together with a minimal example input file (.txt).*
+However, in order to simplify this process please send a short description of the problem along with the code you have been using as a script file (.R) together with a minimal example input file (.txt).*